sadusurendra/LearnJava/LearnCoreJava/core_java_notes.md

 > We must override the abstract methods
 > We cannot create object for Abstract classes
 `BMW`

+#interface
+> if we use create object with interface we cannot access class specific methods using that interface object `CarTest`
+> Object down casting happens explicitly
+> A class can implement multiple interfaces.
+If a variable same in both interface we need to use interface name before the variable. if price is same in both interface car1 and car2 we need to use price in class like car1.price
+> run time polymorphism works with interfaces

 #final
 If we mark final for class, we cannot inherit that class.